-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint and internal auditor.
-However, the Trustees have engaged Price Bailey to perform a comprehensive internal control review during the year at all Academies
+The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+However, the Trustees have engaged Price Bailey to perform a comprehensive internal control review during the year at all Academies.